 You may now share your music system with a third-party Linn account; this gives the third-party access to your music system, enabling them to configure all of your music system's settings, including Space Optimisation.
-To share a music system with a third-party Linn account, navigate to the Music Systems page, click on the i drop-down menu under the music system you wish to share, and click on Share Control; a dialog prompting you to provide the email address linked to the third-party Linn account and to specify the duration of the shared control will appear, as shown below.
-Enter the email address linked to the third-party Linn account, specify the duration of the shared control, and click on the Share button; note that the user interface does not check that the email address provided is linked with a Linn account, for security reasons.
+To share a music system with a third-party Linn account, navigate to the Music Systems page, click on the i drop-down menu under the music system you wish to share, and click on Share Control; a dialog prompting you to provide the email address linked to the third-party Linn account and to specify the du-ration of the shared control will appear, as shown below.
+Enter the email address linked to the third-party Linn account, note that the user interface does not check that the email address provided is linked with a Linn account, for security reasons.